-SOME OF IT IS SURPRISINGLY ACCESSIBLE
+SOME DESERT TRAVEL IS SURPRISINGLY ACCESSIBLE

 If you’re dipping your toes into desert for the first time you’ll find plenty off the main track, some of it via the blacktop.
 From Mildura there’s Mungo Man and pink lakes within nearby national parks.
 And from Townsville, you’ll find dinosaur diggings between historic Charters Towers and Hughenden.

-Or, check out gorges and megafauna fossils near Clare Valley heading towards the Flinders Ranges.
+Or, check out gorges and mega-fauna fossils near Clare Valley heading towards the Flinders Ranges.
 Abate curiosity inland from the Western Australia mid-coast at the curious pinnacles.
 Desert country comprises 35 percent of Australia.
 Truly, we could go on and on.

 NOT ALL POWERED SITES AT CARAVAN PARKS INCLUDE WATER